This blog may contain affiliate links. Read our disclosure policy for more info.

 Another Instagramble spot in Banff National Park located near Lake Louise is the famous Moraine Lake.
 Moraine Lake is arguably the most photographed lake in all of Canada and after visiting for myself, it’s not hard to see why!

 Moraine Lake offers many amazing views, however, few compare to the magnificent view from the Rockpile.
-The Rockpile is a short hike from the carpark that takes you to a vantage point overlooking the lake.
-From here you can truly see just how amazing the lake and surrounding mountains are.
+The Rockpile is a short hike from the parking lot that takes you to a vantage point overlooking the lake.
+From here, you can truly see just how amazing the lake and surrounding mountains are.

 10. Lake Minnewanka

 The lakes in Banff National Park are really some of the most beautiful places to visit.
 Lake Minnewanka is no different and everyone who comes to Banff to get amazing photos should visit.

 Lake Minnewanka is located only 15 minutes from Banff town and is most famous for the Lake Minnewanka cruise.
 I’ve personally done the cruise and thoroughly enjoyed it.

 Lasting for around one hour, the cruise takes you to the other side of the lake while your guide explains all about Lake Minnewanka’s history and some other interesting facts.
 Of course, the cruise on Lake Minnewanka is only available in summer as the lake freezes in winter!
 Expect to pay around $67 CAD for this experience.